Clifra-Jones/Meraki-API/README.md

 CHANGES
 7/30/2020

 Added paging to Get-MerakiNetworkEvents.
-You can not append -next, -prev, -first, and -last to subsequent calls with the same parameters.
+You can now append -next, -prev, -first, and -last to subsequent calls with the same parameters.

 7/29/2020